theshobhitsingh/VoyagerAI/README.md

 ```
 ## Components

-**Homepage:** The landing page of the application, featuring a dynamic chat animation with the bot and human, and a "Get Started" button to navigate to the dashboard.
+**Homepage:** The landing page of the application, featuring a dynamic chat animation with the bot and human, and a "Get Started" button to navigate to the dashboard. <br>
 **DashboardPage:** The main page where users can interact with the AI.
-The chat history is displayed, and new chats can be initiated.
+The chat history is displayed, and new chats can be initiated. <br>
-**SignInPage:** A page that allows users to sign in to the application via Clerk.
+**SignInPage:** A page that allows users to sign in to the application via Clerk. <br>
-**SignUpPage:** A page where users can sign up for an account.
+**SignUpPage:** A page where users can sign up for an account. <br>

 ## Libraries Used

-**React.js:** The primary library for building the user interface.
+**React.js:** The primary library for building the user interface. <br>
-**React Router:** For routing between different pages in the application.
+**React Router:** For routing between different pages in the application. <br>
-**TypeAnimation:** Provides smooth typing effects for simulating chat interactions.
+**TypeAnimation:** Provides smooth typing effects for simulating chat interactions. <br>
-**@tanstack/react-query:** For managing and caching API requests.
+**@tanstack/react-query:** For managing and caching API requests. <br>

 ## Authentication
 User authentication is powered by ***Clerk.*** Users can sign up and sign in using the Clerk API, which is integrated into the frontend.
 Clerk handles user sessions securely.

 ## Authentication Flow:
-1. User signs up or logs in via Clerk.
+1. User signs up or logs in via Clerk. <br>
-2. The user is authenticated and redirected to the dashboard page.
+2. The user is authenticated and redirected to the dashboard page. <br>
-3. API calls to the backend are authenticated using the Clerk JWT token.
+3. API calls to the backend are authenticated using the Clerk JWT token. <br>

 ## Installation

-To run this application locally, follow these steps:
+To run this application locally, follow these steps: <br>

 1. Clone the Repository: